 Your children have proven that they can be responsible and thoughtful about how they distribute funds.
 Families with significant giving portfolios may wish to expand the role of their 20-something children in selecting donation amounts and recipients.

-Committee membership is a great way to contribute and learn more about an organization, and also a wonderful opportunity for young adults to build networks beyond their work and school lives.
-In addition, committee roles can also provide valuable leadership experience.
+Committee membership is a great way to contribute and learn more about an organization and also a wonderful opportunity for young adults to build networks beyond their work and school lives.
+In addition, committee roles can provide valuable leadership experience.

-Many nonprofits are looking to their boards by cultivating next-gen board members, hoping to tap into fresh ideas and talents that young people can bring.
+Many nonprofits are looking to refresh their boards by recruiting and cultivating next-gen board members, hoping to tap into fresh ideas and talents that young people can bring.